10 Best Index Funds in 2024 for Your Portfolio

 The bottom line

-These are some of the best index funds on the market, offering investors a way to own a broad collection of stocks at low cost, while still enjoying the benefits of diversification and lower risk.
-With those benefits, it’s no surprise that these are some of the largest funds on the market.
+These are some of the best index funds on the market, offering investors broad stock ownership at low cost with diversification and lower risk.
+It’s no surprise these are among the largest funds available.

 Share